ColdBox/ColdBox-Hero-To-SuperHero/PREREQUISITES.md

 ## A Modern Computer

 Please make sure you have a computer that is modern.
 No running windows 95, 7 or something funky from the year 2000.
 Make sure you have plenty of FREE RAM (at least 4gb) and with a modern processor (at least an `i5`).
 Most of the hiccups in trainings are when people do not meet the appropriate requirements in their own machines.
-We will be running CFML engines and docker containers, so make sure you can run them.

 ## Windows PRO